thecodester/community/tutorials/setting-up-postgres.md

 ## Before you begin

 You'll need a GCP project.
-You can use an existing project or click the button to create a new project:
+You can use an existing project or click the button to create a new project.

 **[Create a project](https://console.cloud.google.com/project)**